 Hire an Experienced Federal Criminal Defense Attorney

 It is imperative to talk to an attorney as soon as you find out that you are under investigation.
-The attorneys at Oberheiden, P.C. include former federal prosecutors and experienced legal counsel that can protect your rights and fight your criminal charges.
+The government investigations defense attorneys at Oberheiden, P.C. include former federal prosecutors and experienced legal counsel that can protect your rights and fight your criminal charges.
 To get started with your defense, contact Lynette or Nick today by calling (888) 727-5154 to schedule a free, confidential case evaluation today.